Mahavir Mandir

 Mahavir Mandir is a Hindu temple dedicated to the god Hanuman, located in Patna, Bihar, India.
 Millions of pilgrims visit the temple every year.
 Acharya Kishore Kunal is the secretary of the Mahavir Mandir Temple Trust, Patna.
-After the Vaishno Devi Temple, this temple has the highest earnings of over 1 lakh per day rendering its trust budgets as the second highest in the northern part of the country.
-The temple attracts huge crowds on festivals like Ramnavami.
+After the Vaishno Devi Temple, this temple has earnings of over 100,000 per day, rendering its trust budget the second highest in northern India.
+The temple attracts huge crowds on festivals like Rama Navami.
 It is one of the leading temples dedicated to the worship of Lord Hanuman.

 History

-As per the Patna High Court judgment in 1948, the temple has existed since time immemorial.
-But due to the scrutiny of historical facts and traditions, it appears that this temple was originally established by swami Balanand, an ascetic of the Ramanandi sect in around 1730 CE.
-This temple gained popularity in 1947 with a large number of Hindu refugees coming to Patna after the partition of India.
-Subsequently, the temple was rebuilt as a concrete house, which was demolished in 1987 to construct a huge marble temple.
-The idol of Sankat-Mochan, an avatar of Hanuman, stands in it.
+As per a Patna High Court judgment in 1948, the temple has existed since time immemorial.
+However, historical facts and traditions indicate that the temple was originally established by Swami Balanand, an ascetic of the Ramanandi sect, around 1730 CE.
+The temple gained popularity in 1947 with a large number of Hindu refugees coming to Patna after the partition of India.
+Subsequently, the temple was rebuilt as a concrete structure, which was demolished in 1987 to construct a large marble temple.
+The idol of Sankat-Mochan, an avatar of Hanuman, is housed within it.

 Visits

-Long winding queues can be seen at the temple on Saturdays and Tuesdays, the traditional worshiping days of Hanuman.
-Thousands of people visit Mahavir Mandir every Rama Navami and New Year celebration.
-On Rama Navami, the queues can be over one kilometer long.
+Long, winding queues can be seen at the temple on Saturdays and Tuesdays, the traditional days of worship for Hanuman.
+Thousands of people visit Mahavir Mandir during every Rama Navami and New Year celebration.
+On Rama Navami, the queues can exceed one kilometer in length.

 Dalit Priest

-Since 13 June 1993, Suryavanshi Das, a person from the Dalit caste, has been priest of the temple, the decision received support from three well known priests—Ramchandra Paramahans, Mahant Avaidyanath of Baba Gorakhnath Dham and Mahant Avadh Kishore Das.
+Since 13 June 1993, Suryavanshi Das, a member of the Dalit community, has served as a priest of the temple.
+This decision received support from three well-known priests: Ramchandra Paramahans, Mahant Avaidyanath of Baba Gorakhnath Dham, and Mahant Avadh Kishore Das.

 Ram Rasoi

-Arrangements for free food have been made to the devotees who visit Ramlala at Ram Rasoi.
-Acharya Kishore Kunal, secretary of the Shri Mahavir Sthan Nyas Samiti, started it on Sunday 1 December 2019.
-This free food facility functions in the Amava temple just outside the temple of Ramlala, at Amawa Mandir Complex, Ramkot, Ayodhya-224123.
-Devotees who visit Ramlala at Ram Rasoi get free food between 11:30 am till 3:00 pm every day.
+Free food arrangements have been established for devotees visiting Ram Lala at Ram Rasoi.
+Acharya Kishore Kunal, secretary of the Shri Mahavir Sthan Nyas Samiti, initiated the service on Sunday, 1 December 2019.
+This free food facility operates in the Amava temple just outside the temple of Ram Lala, at the Amawa Mandir Complex, Ramkot, Ayodhya.
+Devotees who visit Ram Lala at Ram Rasoi receive free meals daily between 11:30 am and 3:00 pm.

-For this, 60 quintals of Govind Bhog shear rice have been sent to Ayodhya.
-This rice has been sourced from Mokri village in Kaimur (Bihar).
-The services of Shri Ram's kitchen and Shri Ramlala's bhog will function continuously.
-There is arrangement of feeding one thousand people daily in the initial phase.
-After this, based on the increasing number of Ramlala's devotees, food will be arranged for more and more people.
+For this initiative, 60 quintals of Govind Bhog rice have been sent to Ayodhya.
+The rice has been sourced from Mokri village in Kaimur district, Bihar.
+The services of Shri Ram's kitchen and Shri Ram Lala's bhog function continuously.
+An initial arrangement has been made to feed one thousand people daily, with plans to expand based on devotee turnout.